 Students are encouraged to search a range of culture, events and activities to discover new opportunities and indulge in the things they love.
 A good place to start is here.

-Situated in a prominent part of the city, our Regional Centre of Excellence is a gateway to explore the exciting cultural scene of Bristol.
+Situated in a prominent part of the city, our Centre of Excellence is a gateway to explore the exciting cultural scene of Bristol.
 Here’s just a few things to discover:

 The Tobacco Factory started as an experiment and they continue to encourage creative experimentation, offering inspirational theatre and opportunities to learn and exchange ideas in order to build an inclusive creative community rooted in South Bristol.

 Bristol Old Vic

 Bristol Old Vic is a beautiful playhouse with an international reputation for creating pioneering twenty-first-century theatre.
 It is also a host of many creative programmes which support experimentation and innovation in the community.